camd67/stream-surfer/README.md

 ## Built With
 * DigitalOcean: Linux virtual server
-* ASP .NET Core: framework for building the application using C#
+* ASP .NET Core: Framework for building the application using C#
-* Postgres: database management system
+* Postgres: Database management system
-* Reasons for choosing this stack: ...
+* Reasons for choosing this stack: We chose this stack by having 3 main considerations: ease of use, existing knowledge, and low cost.
+Digital ocean gave us a virtual server at a low cost, along with ASP .NET Core and Postgres as they are both free.
+This let us get up and running with very little monetary investment.
+We have had experience developing on Digital Ocean web servers before, so working with it on this project would be relatively easy.
+In addition to this, anyone who wishes to work with StreamSurfer will be able to quickly and easily setup a similar system.
+Our team also had a good amount of existing knowledge about these systems, easing development.
+Since our stack is fully open source, other developers have few barries towards learning from or working on StreamSurfer.

 ## Contact
 * Website URL - [streamsurfer.info](https://streamsurfer.info/)